robinhood/faust/docs/userguide/streams.rst

     - The :ref:`guide-channels` guide -- fore more information about
       channels and topics.

-    - The :ref:`guide-model` guide -- for more information about models and serialization.
+    - The :ref:`guide-models` guide -- for more information about models and serialization.

 The easiest way to process streams is to use :ref:`agents <guide-agents>`, but